 - Meanwhile, butter one side of each slice of bread.
 On the other side, spread pizza sauce.

 - Next, layer 1 ½ slices mozzarella cheese on top of pizza sauce.
 Add toppings: pepperoni, ham, and sauteed vegetables.
 Top with remaining mozzarella cheese slices.
 Finish with second piece of bread, keeping the butter side face-out.

 - Heat grill pan over medium heat.
 Place sandwich butter side down and press down gently with spatula.
 If desired, place another heavy skillet on top of sandwiches to press them.
-Cook for approximately 5-10 minutes, or until golden brown.
-Carefully flip over and cook for an additional 5-10 minutes, or until cheese is melted and bread is golden brown.
+Cook for approximately 5 to 10 minutes, or until golden brown.
+Carefully flip over and cook for an additional 5 to 10 minutes, or until cheese is melted and bread is golden brown.

 - Serve immediately.